Ph.D. in Christian Ethics, Union

 See my ski video from Afton Alps Ski Area in Minnesota, CLICK HERE.

-Enjoy biking (CLICK HERE), running, swimming, fishing, jet skiing and sailing.
+Enjoy biking (CLICK HERE), running, strength training, swimming, fishing, jet skiing and sailing.
 Click on these links for pictures and more than you wanted to know about it.
 Biggest fish: 70 pound, 7 foot sailfish off the coast of Florida.
 Biggest MN Fish: 10 pound Northern, 5 pound Bass.

 Professional photography, videography, editing and graphic design.
 (Click Here to see a sample of my Wedding Photography - login as user=sample and password=look).